siduction/sidu-manual/data/en/0003-help_en.md

 Your paste can be seen here: http://paste.siduction.org/xyz.html
 ~~~

-The link <http://paste.siduction.org/xyz.html> must be entered in the IRC channel #siduction-de afterwards.
+The link `http://paste.siduction.org/xyz.html` must be entered in the IRC channel #siduction-en afterwards.

 **Example for command | siduction-paste**